-Cetus, the “Sea Monster”, is the fourth biggest constellation in the night sky, and is best observed in Winter by observers located between latitudes of +70 and -90 degrees.
-The constellation contains only one Messier object, a large galaxy called M77, but is home to several notable stars, among which is Omicron Ceti, a variable star that defines an entire class of variable stars, as well as 14 stars with confirmed planets.
+Cetus, the “Sea Monster”, is the fourth biggest constellation taking up 3% of the night sky, and is best observed in winter by observers located between latitudes of +70° and -90°.
+The constellation contains only one Messier object, a large galaxy called M77, but it is home to several notable stellar objects, amongst which is the red giant, Omicron Ceti, which defines an entire class of variable stars, as well as 14 stars with confirmed planets.

 Menkar, the star depicting the head of Cetus is found near the constellation of Taurus, with its long body then stretching all the way across a part of the sky referred to as “The Sea”.
 There are found a group of other constellations evoking watery images, including Eridanus (a river), Aquarius (the water bearer), and Pisces (fish), Piscis Austrinus (southern fish), Capricornus (sea-Goat), and Aquarius (water-carrier).

-Cetus (“the Whale”) most commonly represents a sea-monster that was sent to devour Andromeda, after her mother Cassiopeia foolishly claimed that her daughter was more beautiful than the Nereids.
+Cetus (“the Whale”) most commonly represents a sea-monster that was sent to devour Andromeda, after her mother Queen Cassiopeia foolishly claimed that her daughter was more beautiful than the Nereids.
 The story goes that Poseidon, the sea-god, was so incensed by Cassiopeia that he sent a sea monster to destroy the lands belonging to Andromeda’s father, King Cepheus.
-To ward off disaster, Poseidon ordered the King and Queen sacrifice their daughter to the sea monster, but before the monster could devour the princess, the young hero Perseus happened by, and rescued the princess after killing the monster.
+To ward off disaster, the Oracle of Apollo proposed that the King and Queen sacrifice their daughter to the sea monster, but before the monster could devour the princess, the young hero Perseus happened by and rescued Andromeda after killing the monster.

-– Deneb Kaitos (Diphda, Beta Ceti), located about 94 light years away, is the most luminous star in Cetus, with an apparent visual magnitude of 2.04.
-Deneb Kaitos is an orange giant star (K0 III), meaning that it has evolved off the main sequence, and is rapidly turning into a red giant.
+– Deneb Kaitos (Beta Ceti, Diphda, ), located about 94 light years away, is the most luminous star in Cetus with an apparent visual magnitude of 2.04.
+It is an orange giant star (K0 III), meaning that it has evolved off the main sequence, and is rapidly turning into a red giant.
 One of its traditional names, Deneb Kaitos, derives from the Arabic for “the southern tail of Cetus”.
 Its other traditional name, Diphda, comes from the Arabic for “the second frog”, to distinguish it from the star Fomalhaut in the constellation of Piscis Austrinus, which is sometimes referred to as “the first frog.”

-– Tau Ceti; a rather unremarkable yellow dwarf star (G8.5 V) located only 11.9 light years away, and with an apparent magnitude of 3.5.
-It has about 80% of the Sun’s mass, and only 55% of the its brightness.
-What distinguishes it from other, perhaps more deserving Sun-like stars is that fact that along with Epsilon Eridani in the constellation Eridanus, it was chosen for a ground-breaking SETI experiment, Project Ozma, in 1960.
+– Tau Ceti is a rather unremarkable yellow dwarf star (G8.5 V) located only 11.9 light years from the Sun with an apparent magnitude of 3.5.
+It has about 80% the Sun’s mass, and only 55% of the its brightness, but what distinguishes Tau Ceti from other perhaps more deserving star candidates to mention is that along with Epsilon Eridani in the constellation Eridanus, it was chosen for Project Ozma, the ground-breaking SETI experiment that took place in 1960.
 Frank Drake of Cornell University ran Project Ozma in an attempt to discover artificial, (i.e. intelligent) radio signals, but despite his best attempts, he did not find anything that even remotely sounded like an alien communication.

 Notable Deep Sky Objects

-– NGC 1055; another radio source, NGC 1055 is only 0.5 degrees removed from M77.
+– NGC 1055, another radio source, is only 0.5 degrees removed from M77.
 It is oriented nearly edge-on to our line of sight, and with a diameter of about 115,800 light years, it is the largest member of a cluster of galaxies that includes N1073 and some smaller, irregular galaxies.

-– NGC 1087; although classified as an intermediate spiral, NGC 1087 it is difficult to discern any spiral structure in visible light.
-The only detail that is clearly defined in this image is the small central bar, and the many irregular features that make up the body of the galaxy, such as the extremely small nucleus.
-NGC 1087 is about 80 million light years away.
+– NGC 1087 is an intermediate spiral galaxy that is 86,800 light-years across and found about 80 million light years from Earth.
+However, it is difficult to discern any spiral structure in visible light, and the only detail that is clearly defined is a small central bar, and the many irregular features that make up the body of the galaxy, such as the extremely small nucleus.

-Three meteor showers are associated with Cetus- the Omicron Cetids, the Eta Cetids, and the October Cetids, none of which is particularly productive.
+Three meteor showers are associated with Cetus, namely the Omicron Cetids, the Eta Cetids, and the October Cetids, none of which is particularly productive.

-– The Omicron Cetids; one of a few daylight showers, the Omicron Cetids shower runs from about May 7th to about June 9th, with a peak that can occur at any time during the period from May 14th to 25th.
-Daylight makes the meteors in this stream all but invisible, but suitable radio-echo equipment could potentially reveal up to 18 meteors per hour during the peak period.
+– The Omicron Cetids, one of only a few daylight showers, runs from May 7th to June 9th, with a peak that can occur at any time from May 14th to 25th.
+Daylight makes the meteors in this stream all but invisible to the naked eye, but suitable radio-echo equipment could potentially reveal up to 18 meteors per hour during the peak period.

-– The Eta Cetids; while this shower has a long duration, from about September 20th to about November 2nd, activity is for the most part almost non-existent, although large fireballs have been known to occur unexpectedly at any time between the stated dates.
-The Eta Cetids normally peak during the first week of October.
+– The Eta Cetids has a long duration period from September 20th to November 2nd, which usually peaks during the first week of October.
+However, its activity for the most part is almost non-existent, although large fireballs have been known to occur unexpectedly at any time between the stated dates.

-– The October Cetids; the highest meteor count in this shower happened in 1916, when the peak rate reached 4 meteors per hour.
-The peak date is not certain, and it is recommended that optical aid be used to spot meteors between October 20th to about October 25th/26th.
+– The October Cetids is a weak shower whose highest count happened in 1916 when just 4 meteors per hour were observed during its most active period.
+The peak date is not certain, and it is recommended that an optical aid be used to spot meteors between October 20th and 26th.